codefresh-io/cap-docs.codefresh.io/_docs/integration/image-enrichment-overview.md

 **Add/configure the integration**

 Add/configure the integration account for the third-party platform/tool.
-You can set up multiple integration accounts for the CI platform or tool.
+You can set up multiple integration accounts for the same CI platform or tool.

 Codefresh supports the following CI platforms/tools: